jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_logical_equality.rst

         return True

   the terminal shows a failure for the second case
-* I add a condition for it
+* I will add a condition for it

   .. code-block:: python